mehrankr/AbHAC/README.md

 AbHAC is an R package for implementation of a simplistic approach for analysis of cancer genomics datasets in context of protein interaction networks.
-Each protein in the whole proteome network (interactome) is considered an individual subnetwork and based on density of deregulated molecules at genomic or transcriptomic levels among neighborhood of that protein as well as the whole interactome, a Fisher's exact test p-value is calculated.
-Full documentation is going to be available soon.
-'
+In AbHAC, each protein in the protein interaction network is considered as an individual subnetwork and based on abundance of molecules with aberrations at genomic or transcriptomic levels among neighborhood of that protein as well as the whole interactome, a Fisher's exact test p-value is calculated.
+The Fisher's exact test p-values are then corrected for multiple testing by permutation of the protein interaction network.
+Details are available in the [paper](http://www.abhac.com/)/[thesis](http://www.abhac.com/) manuscript.

-## Usage: _Required objects_:
+## Usage: _Required objects_

 __snv__: a matrix/dataframe where column names represent name of samples and rownames represent name of genes.
 Value of each cell can either be NA or a character (e,g.
 "Mutated")